Inside the Global Push to Make AI Safer and More Accountable

 • Greater control over personal data

-• Stronger accountability when AI causes harm
+• Stronger accountability when AI systems cause harm

 Frequently Asked Questions